Current Student members

 Education

-Since 2018.
+2025.
 Ph.D.
 Anthropology (archaeology), Montreal University, QC, Canada

 2017.
 M.S. in Prehistory, Geoarchaelogy, Archaeozoology – specialization Archeozoology, Bordeaux University, France.
 Thesis “Preliminary taphonomic study of the faunal assemblage from Sirogne Cave (Rocamadour, Lot, France)”